 - Rituals and traditions are something for all family member to enjoy together.
 Don’t fight your natural inclinations.
 You probably won’t stick with a tradition that isn’t working for all members of the family.

 One Family offers a range of training options to help parents and guardians to build on their parenting skills which you can find out about here.
-These include our upcoming Summer School of Parenting Skills Workshops in July.

 This week’s ’10 Ways to’ is adapted by One Family’s Director of Children and Parenting Services, Geraldine Kelly, from our Family Communications training programme.